 3. Wait for the job to finish running.
 Your image should now be on Docker Hub.
 Great!

 Here, I introduced some of the capabilities that Jenkins brings to the table when working with containerized applications.
 If you want to take things a step further, be sure to check out Liatrio’s blog on Local Development with Jenkins Pipelines.

-If you have any comments or questions, reach out to us at @liatrio.
+If you have any comments or questions, reach out to us.